NLeSC/reinforcement-learning-course/README.md

 (pdf: http://incompleteideas.net/sutton/book/RLbook2018.pdf)

 ### Tensorflow
 The course uses Theano or Tensorflow.
-We"ll stick to tensorflow...
+We'll stick to tensorflow...
 An introduction to Tensorflow is not part of the course.
 To get used to it, see elsewhere:
 + Documentation and tutorial links from Tensorflow itself: https://www.tensorflow.org/
 + Needs some getting used to, because Tensorflow works based on computational graphs (https://adventuresinmachinelearning.com/python-tensorflow-tutorial/).
 This, however, seems to change!
-Current versions already allow to avoid the static graphs by using the Eeager API (https://adventuresinmachinelearning.com/tensorflow-eager-tutorial/).
+Current versions already allow to avoid the static graphs by using the Eager API (https://adventuresinmachinelearning.com/tensorflow-eager-tutorial/).
 In the upcoming Tensorflow 2.0, the **Eager execution will apparently even become the standard!**